 ATN 111 Follow Up Study: Clinician Attitudes and Behaviors Regarding Use of Pre-exposure Prophylaxis (PrEP) for Primary HIV Prevention after Experience with a PrEP Demonstration Project among Adolescents.
 Adolescent Trials Network for HIV/AIDS Interventions.
 2015-2016.

 Corinne Lehmann, MD, MEd Director, Medical Student Education (Clerkship Director), Department of Pediatrics, UC College of Medicine 513-636-7938 email@example.com

 Director, Medical Student Education (Clerkship Director), Department of Pediatrics, UC College of Medicine

 Medical Director, Family Care Center for Pediatric and Adolescent HIV

-Dr. Lehmann’s clinical duties include precepting at the Teen Health Center, patient care and precepting at the UC Infectious Disease Center for adult HIV care, and directing the Family Care Center for Pediatric and Adolescent HIV at Cincinnati Children’s Hospital Medical Center (CCHMC).
+Dr. Lehmann’s clinical duties include precepting at the Teen Health Center, patient care and precepting at the UC Infectious Disease Center for adult HIV care, and directing the Family Care Center for Pediatric and Adolescent HIV at Cincinnati Children’s Hospital Medical Center.
 She gives numerous lectures to students, residents, colleagues and other health care professionals in the local, regional and national arenas regarding perinatal HIV transmission and the clinical/transitional care of HIV-infected children and adolescents.
-Her interests in clinical research center on the study of pediatric and adolescent HIV, and she has been involved in vaccine research with the Division of Infectious Diseases at CCHMC.
-Her research endeavors in medical education focus on the use of Standardized Patients, simulation and feedback as instructional tools.
+Her interests in clinical research center on the study of pediatric and adolescent HIV, and she has been involved in vaccine research with the Division of Infectious Diseases at Cincinnati Children's.
+Her research endeavors in medical education focus on the use of standardized patients, simulation and feedback as instructional tools.